Shopify SEO: All You Need to Know

 Once you’ve figured out your preferred niche, the next step is to find the right keywords around it.

 There are a couple of ways to go about it.
 One is using Google or Amazon auto-suggest.
-Finding the keywords your customers are looking for will help appear in their search results better, avoid the Amazon suspension because of unwanted activites, and appear more trustful to prospects
+Finding the keywords your customers are looking for will help them appear in their search results better.

 Let’s say you are selling toys for pets.
 Head over to Google and type in “dog toys”.
 You will notice that the following keywords will pop up.

 If you do the same with Amazon, you will see this:

 Potential customers will use these search queries to find your store/products.
 You can stop here or take things further a little bit by using dedicated SEO tools to delve deeper into keyword research.

 Let’s now see some of the best keyword tools for Shopify.

 Google and Amazon auto-suggest features are great, but they are limited in their scope.
 For example, they won’t give you insight into the search volume and keyword difficulties of these search queries.

 But dedicated keyword tools like Google Keyword Planner and Ahref can.
 Plus, they can generate an expanded list of related keywords.